 Branding is any of the actions you take to develop and shape the brand in the minds of many people.
 Branding is a verb.
 It’s something you do.

-Actions you take may have either a positive, negative or simply no effect on your brand.
+It needs to be said that some actions are more effective than others; and, that the actions you take may have either a positive, negative, or simply no effect on your brand.

 Branding has a bad brand